clement-daubrenet/octopus/README.md

 and the overall frontend side of things that I clearly stole a bit everywhere on the web.

+Warning 1: the private key in a file is a security problem.
+It should be at least stored in an environment variable.

+Warning 2: I got once an unexpected behavior in the admin (duplicated words instead of incrementing the same one).
+I could not reproduce since then.
+With more time, I would dig into this.

 # Docker installation